 name to all the geysirs in the world) would get even higher (in

 the past it reached 145 metres!) but it spurts rarely, sometimes

 even after years.
-We didn’t have time to wait for it.
 The Blue Lagoon is a spa built in the middle of a black lava

 field.
 The hot water is natural, stinks of sulphur and is

 canalized in order to create some nice pools in the magma rocks.

 The entrance to the spa is not cheap, so we tried to get all the

 possible benefits from the thermal baths until late afternoon.

 In conclusion, I write just a few practical travel info.
 A good

 weather in August is rare, but we could enjoy some sunny spells